clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 var lambdaClient = new AmazonLambdaClient(); // region, creds

-var resp = await lambdaClient.InvokeAsync(invokeReq);
+var resp = await lambdaClient.InvokeAsync(invokeReq); // When running in AWS environment

-// --- OR ---
+// --- OR, WHEN DEBUGGING LOCALLY ---
+// This will route the request to MyLambdaFunction running on your local machine

 resp = await invokeReq.RouteAPIGatewayProxyRequestLocally();

-// This will route the request to MyLambdaFunction running on your local machine
 ```
 ## Getting Started